What is a concentrated stock position?

 You may be able to maximize the tax benefits of a donor-advised fund alongside a large sale of stock, though there is a five-year carry forward for unused deductions.

-Gifting stock to family outright or in trust
+7. Gifting to family

 Depending on your financial situation, you might not even need the proceeds from a large holding.
 In this case, you can speak with your estate planning attorney about gifting stock to family outright during your life (perhaps someone in a lower tax bracket!) or putting shares in trust to maintain some control while removing the value from your estate.
+This strategy is riddled with potential tax consequences as well as tax and estate planning opportunities.

 This is a general communication for informational and educational purposes only and not to be misinterpreted as personalized advice or a recommendation for any specific investment product, strategy, or financial decision.
 This material does not contain sufficient information to support an investment decision and it should not be relied upon by you in evaluating the merits of investing in any securities or products.
 If you have questions about your personal financial situation, consider speaking with a financial advisor.

-[Last reviewed March 2025]
+[Last reviewed September 2025]